DrMikeyS/PinnacleCSVExporter/README.md

 If you find this useful, checkout the [COVID Vaccine QR Generator](https://github.com/DrMikeyS/COVIDVaccinePatientSlips "COVID Vaccine QR Generator") which may also be useful for your clinic.
 Also free!

+## Instructions

+1. Download the code by clicking the green "Code" button above.
+Choose the "zip" format
+2. Extract the zip file
+3. Double click "index.html"

 ## How this Works & Data Security
 All data is processed on your computer and at no point leaves your machine.
 The source code is open should you wish to inspect it.
 As with anything open source, using this is entierly at your own risk.